temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 :::tip Specify a Workflow ID

-You don't need to specify a Workflow ID, as Temporal will generate one for you, but defining the Workflow ID yourself makes it easier for you to find it later in logs or interact with a running Workflow in the future.

 A Workflow Id is unique in a namespace and is used for deduplication.
 Using an identifier that reflects some business process or entity is a good practice.
 For example, you might use a customer identifier as part of the Workflow Id if you run one Workflow per customer.
 This would make it easier to find all of the Workflow Executions related to that customer later.

 :::

 The program then creates a stubbed instance of your Workflow, `workflow`, taking the interface class of your workflow along with the options you have set as parameters.
+This stub looks like an implementation of the interface, but is used to communicate with the Temporal Server under the hood.

 :::note
-Notice that an interface of `HelloWorldWorkflow` is used to create the Workflow stub, not the implementation class.
-The client application is only aware of the Workflow through its public interface, not the Workflow's implementation.
+Notice that an interface of `HelloWorldWorkflow` is used to create the Workflow stub, not the Workflow implementation.The workflow communicates with an Workflow through its public interface and is not aware of its implementation.

 :::